 Trinity’s decision to set aside a portion of investable reserves for community investment was a response to their institutional goal to improve health and well-being in underserved communities.
 As healthcare reimbursement begins to focus more on community health, Rowan explained, “The business case is the health case.
-I think with the ACA (Affordable Care Act) and the changes that are transpiring, and the fact that hospitals are becoming responsible for holistically attending to the health needs of their community, there will be an increasing connection to the kind of community people are living in—and needs around jobs, parks, food access, etc.; and that has been the work of community development financing for many years.
+I think with the changes that are transpiring, and the fact that hospitals are becoming responsible for holistically attending to the health needs of their community, there will be an increasing connection to the kind of community people are living in—and needs around jobs, parks, food access, etc.; and that has been the work of community development financing for many years.
 Community investment can no longer be seen as ‘nice to have’ and an add on, but as necessary to improve the health of the communities that hospitals serve.”

 Allocate to financial intermediaries, including CDFI loan funds and other investment managers offering place-based private debt strategies